Emperor of China: Origin

-Owing to political fragmentation, over the centuries, it has not been uncommon to have numerous claimants to the title of "Emperor of All China".
+Owing to political fragmentation, over the centuries, it has not been uncommon to have numerous claimants to the title of "Son of Heaven".
 The Chinese political concept of the Mandate of Heaven essentially legitimized those claimants who emerged victorious.
 The proper list was considered those made by the official dynastic histories; the compilation of a history of the preceding dynasty was considered one of the hallmarks of legitimacy, along with symbols such as the Nine Ding or the Heirloom Seal of the Realm.
-As with the First Emperor, it was very common also to retroactively grant posthumous titles to the ancestors of the victors; even in Chinese historiography, however, such grants were not considered to elevate emperors prior to the successful declaration of a new dynasty.
+As with the First Emperor, it remained very common to grant posthumous titles to the ancestors of the victors.

-The Yuan and Qing dynasties were founded by successful invaders; as part of their rule over China, however, they also went through the rituals of formally declaring a new dynasty and taking on the Chinese title of Huangdi, in addition to the titles of their respective people.
+The Yuan and Qing dynasties were founded by successful invaders of different ethnic groups.
+As part of their rule over China, they also went through the culturally appropriate rituals of formally declaring a new dynasty and taking on the Chinese title of Huangdi, in addition to the titles of their respective people, especially in the case of the Yuan dynasty.
 Thus, Kublai Khan was simultaneously khagan of the Mongols and emperor of China.

 End of the imperial system

-In 1911, the title of Prime Minister of the Imperial Cabinet was created to rule alongside the emperor, as part of an attempt to turn China into a constitutional monarchy.
+In the 1900s, China made a series of reforms to modernise the government and military, adopting Japanese and German governance and laws.
+In 1911, the title of Prime Minister of the Imperial Cabinet was created to rule alongside the emperor, as part of an attempt to move China from an absolute monarchy to a constitutional monarchy.